-- Inviting the present to been seen in light of the patterns and harm of the past—Engaging what the client is bringing in the here-and-now and how this connects to their larger narrative.
+- Inviting the present to be seen in light of the patterns and harm of the past—Engaging what the client is bringing in the here-and-now and how this connects to their larger narrative.

 - Inviting safe entry into narratives of the past—Engaging the fostering of safety, ways to recognize and avoid re-traumatization, and best approaches for engaging stories of trauma in ways that are neurologically transformative and relationally freeing.

 - Inviting intersectionality—Engaging and centering the experiences of those within racially marginalized communities who have experienced personal and collective trauma.

 - Inviting awareness of the negative vows—Engaging the beliefs that a person has formed around their identity as a result of their past harm and utilizing them as keys to address the binds that limit change.